What is CBD?

 Possible changes to coverage of buildings with mixed uses

 The Building Energy Efficiency Disclosure Act 2010 (BEED Act) applies to buildings with more than 75 per cent office space, with the intention of covering more buildings over time.

-Currently, buildings with less than 75 per cent office space are currently not subject to mandatory disclosure as set out in Building Energy Efficiency Disclosure (Disclosure Affected Buildings) Determination 2015 (Minister's Determination).
+Buildings with less than 75 per cent office space are currently not subject to mandatory disclosure as set out in Building Energy Efficiency Disclosure (Disclosure Affected Buildings) Determination 2016 (Minister's Determination).

 The intention is to review this interim measure.